510: The Painted Hills

 “Drink it.”
 It’s Old Milwaukee.
 Tastes as great as its name.

 Old Milwaukee is a beer produced by the Stroh Brewery.
 It has a reputation as a cheap beer popular among students and trailer park denizens, but judging by comments online, it enjoys a loyal crowd of fans.
-“Tastes as great as its name” is an old advertising slogan for Old Milwaukee.
+“Tastes as great as its name” is a 1970s advertising slogan for Old Milwaukee.

 Taste it all.
 One awesome calorie.